valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

 The following bugs were fixed:

+* **Progress tab selectedProcessInstanceId not set if processDocumentInstances is empty**

+  The progress tab was assuming that there was at least one process started and tried to set the following property `selectedProcessInstanceId`.
+  In cases that there was no process started it would throw an error in the console.
+This has been fixed and an empty state has been added to show the user no process has been started yet.

 * **Refactor of case list component**

   In developing new features for the case list component, it was discovered that the component contained quite a few bugs